sigino/CarmaLinkAPI/engineConfig.md

 If the operation is successful, the HTTP response will have a status code of 204.

 <h3>Reading an engine configuration</h3>
-Like report configurations, there is a corresponding **Engine Configuration View object**, which contains the same fields as the Engine Configuration Update object, but also includes a "status" field that has one of the 4 string values from the section describing Report Configuration View objects.
+Like report configurations, there is a corresponding **Engine Configuration View** object, which contains the same fields as the Engine Configuration Update object, but also includes a "status" field that has one of the 4 string values from the section describing Report Configuration View objects.

 <h3>Usage example</h3>
 If we have installed our transponder in a Ford Mustang with a 5.0 liter engine, we would create the following engine configuration: